Here’s your list of mouth-watering eats to try this Veganuary in Leeds.

 Ilkley Moor Vaults, Stockeld Road, Ilkley, West Yorkshire, LS29 9HD.

 Biscoff Donut at Doboy Donuts

 If you haven’t heard already, Biscoff is a bit of a cult flavour for vegans.
 That’s why Doboy Donuts’ Biscoff donut is a must try.
 If you can wrap your mouth around it, you’ll dive into heaven made from caramelised biscuit.
-The fluffy ball donut is filled with scrummy Biscoff whipping cream, coated with a sticky vanilla fudge glaze and topped with a crunchy biscuit crumb.
+The fluffy ball donut is filled with scrummy Speculoos whipping cream, coated with a sticky vanilla fudge glaze and topped with a crunchy biscuit crumb.